- Normal precautions

 As there is no Irish Embassy in Bosnia and Herzegovina, we are limited in the help we can offer you in an emergency.
 However, if you need assistance, you can contact the Irish Embassy in Slovenia.

 Safety and Security

 Safety and security

 Landmines remain a very real danger in Bosnia and Herzegovina.
-Highly populated areas and major routes are now clear of mines and are safe to visit.
-However, isolated areas in the mountains and countryside, including Sarajevo’s immediate hinterland, have not all been cleared.
+Highly populated areas and major routes are now clear of mines and are generally safe to visit, but material can be dislodged during periods of heavy rainfall.
+Isolated areas in the mountains and countryside, including Sarajevo’s immediate hinterland, have not all been cleared.

 Crime remains relatively low in Bosnia and Herzegovina but you should take sensible precautions:

 - Don’t carry your credit card, travel tickets and money together - leave spare cash and valuables in a safe place.

 - Don’t carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home.

 - There have been a number of thefts from 'locked’ compartments on trains so make sure that the compartment door is properly locked and that all valuables are placed out of sight or well away from the door.

 If you’re a victim of a crime while in Bosnia and Herzegovina, report it to the local police immediately and get a report.
 You can call the police on 122, and you can contact us at the Irish Embassy in Ljubljana if you need help on +386 1 300 8970.